 - A free license.
 How can you improve code if you're not allowed to?
 The ISC license is my favourite; it is simple.

 Social networking fascinates me, though I don't use it much personally.
 I don't like the privacy implications of Facebook.
 Social photography is weird.
 I use Twitter (@kylefarwell, @tokumeico, @gelatolabs, @AlgomaCSC, @SooHacks); it is ok.
 Image boards are an interesting format but content tends to be low-quality.
 I tried to make Tokumei an ideal social networking format for myself, combining the bits I like from microblogs and image boards.

 Most (not all) video games are boring to play, but I like making them.
 Virtual reality is cool, especially OSVR.

 I like ping pong, billiards, cards, and papercraft when I am especially bored.

-I like Jimmy Joy, Soylent, strawberry-flavoured sweets, Pocky, and lychee juice.
-I like Jimmy Joy because it is convenient and cheap.
+I like Soylent (and various knockoffs), strawberry-flavoured sweets, Pocky, and lychee juice.
+I like Soylent because it is convenient and cheap.
 I don't know anything about food chemistry but my logic is that it can't possibly be worse than the realistic alternative, instant noodles.
 Ceres lychee juice is a scam; it contains more pear than lychee.
 Rubicon and Foco know what they're doing.

 I like aesthetics and cuteness.